Anjelica Huston: Activism

 Huston led a letter campaign organized by the U.S. Campaign for Burma and Human Rights Action Center in November 2007.
 The letter, signed by over twenty five high-profile individuals from the entertainment business, was addressed to the United Nations Secretary General Ban Ki-moon and urged him to "personally intervene" to secure the release of Nobel Peace Prize recipient Aung San Suu Kyi of Burma.
 Huston currently sits on the advisory council of Save the Chimps, the largest chimpanzee sanctuary and rescue in history.
 Huston has narrated the educational video Save the Chimps History exposing the cruelty of chimpanzee abuse by laboratories, entertainment and NASA's primates in space program, which sent primates into space often resulting in death by impact and explosion.

 In 1995, Huston donated $500 to the Irish republican political party Sinn Féin.
 She has also attended Sinn Féin events and supported Martin McGuinness in his bid for the Presidency of Ireland in 2011.

 In December 2012, Huston recorded a public service announcement for PETA urging her colleagues in Hollywood to refrain from using great apes in television, films, and advertisements.
 The animal rights organization subsequently named her their Person of the Year 2012.
 In 2018, she donated her fur coats to the homeless and animal shelters.
 She was the executive producer for Breaking the Chain, a 2020 documentary about the PETA fieldworkers who try to help neglected animals.

-In August 2024, Houston wrote an open letter to Evelyn Welch, vice chancellor of the University of Bristol, calling on Welch to end "forced swim tests" on rats and mice in labs at the university's research departments.
+In August 2024, Huston wrote an open letter to Evelyn Welch, vice chancellor of the University of Bristol, calling on Welch to end "forced swim tests" on rats and mice in labs at the university's research departments.